istana/bigpicture/README.md

 6. content can be backed up to local computer easily, including multimedia
 7. the support for Markdown, Textile, HTML, plaintext and LaTeX formulas out of the box (both source and WYSIWYG)
 8. multimedia like image, audio, gallery are first class citizens like article
-9. serialization to other formats - HTML with embedded images, ePub (native, not convert which is hard to handle), escaped shell sequence, JSON, XML, ...
+9. serialization to other formats - HTML with embedded images, ePub (native, not convert which is hard to handle)
 10. passive social functions - can see referrers, search engines, sends and receives pingbacks and webmentions
 11. active social functions - RSS exports, publish to Facebook or YouTube automatically via API, keep videos synchronized with YouTube, comments
-12. audit trail - see history of posts, pages, articles, ...
+12. audit trail - see history of posts, pages, articles
 13. antispam - bot called "assuming control" which handles junk and rate limiters everywhere

 14. embedded analytics, is aware of article or image
 15. multilanguage support
 16. heavy inclusion of metadata - OpenGraph, Twitter cards, Pinterest things, microformats, microdata